IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 X-ray imaging is a common to method used to to perform detailed analyses of the internal structure of an object in non-destructive way.
 VirtualLab allows users to create realistic simulations of X-Ray images using the software package GVXR.
-GVXR a C++ x-ray simulation library developed by Frank Vidal and Iwan mitchel at Bangor University.
+GVXR is a C++ x-ray simulation library developed by Frank Vidal and Iwan Mitchel at Bangor University.

 It uses ray-tracing in OpenGL to track the path and attenuation of X-ray beams through a polygon mesh as they travel from an X-Ray source to a detector.

-This tutorial will not cover the specifics of how to use GVXR, Training material on this in the form of jupiter notebooks can be found `here: <https://github.com/effepivi/gvxr-ibsim-4i-2022>`_
+This tutorial will not cover the specifics of how to use GVXR, however training material on this in the form of jupiter notebooks can be found `here: <https://github.com/effepivi/gvxr-ibsim-4i-2022>`_

-Our goal instead is to show how GVXR can be run as a method inside a container within the VirtualLab workflow.
+The goal here instead is to show how GVXR can be run as a method inside a container within the VirtualLab workflow.
 As such we will cover similar examples to the training material but not the detailed theory behind them.